BloodBowlBase/EHeresy/docs/legions_imperialis_rules/weapon_traits.md

 Many weapons have one or more Traits - these are additional special rules that apply to that weapon, giving it bonuses and/or penalties in specific situations.
 Traits influence how the weapon acts on the battlefield.
 The exact Traits a weapon has can be found on the relevant datasheet.
 Weapons with a specific Trait can be referred to in one of two ways: '*Weapons with the [Trait name] trait'* and *'[Trait name] weapons'.*

+**Designer's Note: Weapon Traits and AP:**

+*Some weapon Traits, such as Anti-tank (AT) or Light AT, modify the AP of the weapon based on the model being targeted.
+For example, a lascannon has an AP of -1 which becomes an AP of 0 when it targets Infantry models.*

+*This is to reflect the destructive potential of a weapon against different types of Detachments rather than commenting on the weapon's power.
+For example, a single lascannon can easily destroy a single Rhino but would have difficulty eradicating a group of five Space Marines in one burst; the modification of the AP is done to reflect this.
+It also reflects a commander's need to field different weapons for different foes - there is no one single tool that solves all of your problems.*

+*Unless instructed otherwise, the change of AP to 0 is done after all modifications to the AP characteristic, so even if a rule improves the AP (e.g., from -1 to -2), it would still then be set to 0.
+Where there are exceptions to this, such as when firing at a Vehicle while in its Rear Arc, these will be noted in the relevant rule.*

 ### Accurate
 When firing a weapon with the Accurate trait, the controlling player may re-roll any failed Hit rolls.